 Fracking is something that will kill us all.
-Here is some historical background.Watch
+Here is some historical background.Watch this thread

 Today everyone believed US lies about fracking and now every place where people use fracking is a potentially dangerous because of earthquakes and pollution.
 What will you do without drinking water after some energy company will pump ground near your place with some crap that for sure will kill you?
 Do you really believe that greedy moneybags will give you cheap energy?
 Our dreams about cheap and clean energy will turn into ecological nightmare so we must do everything to stop fracking.